 Phase B reward applies solely to filing of patent applications in the United States, and not filings in any other countries.
-Continuation and Divisional applications are not eligible for a reward.
+Continuation and Divisional applications are not eligible for an incentive.

-Employee inventor(s) must cooperate in prosecuting the patent in the United States and abroad as requested by the Committee to remain eligible for a Phase C reward.
+Employee inventor(s) must cooperate in prosecuting the patent in the United States and abroad as requested by the Committee to remain eligible for a Phase C incentive.

 Only one Phase C monetary award is possible per employee inventor per patent application filed such that any continuation or divisional of the original patent application could not result in further awards.